drocheam/optrace/docs/source/details/tracing.rst

 Tracing Process
 ========================

-The tracing process primarily involves three key steps: detecting surface hits, calculating refraction indices and directions, and managing rays that do not contact a surface.
+The tracing process consists of three primary stages: detecting ray-surface intersections, calculating refraction indices and directions, and managing rays that do not contact a surface.
-For ideal lenses, filters, and apertures, only one instance of surface hit detection is required, whereas a standard lens requires two.
+For ideal lenses, filters, and apertures, only one instance of surface intersection detection is required, whereas a standard lens requires two.

 Utilizing multiple threads for the majority of tracing tasks significantly enhances computational speed.